-> Section 245 of the Immigration and Nationality Act governs eligiblity requirement for Adjustment of status (Green Card) in the U.S. It allows an alien to apply for adjustment of status to that of a Lawful Permanent Resident while in the United States if certain conditions are met.
+Section 245 of the Immigration and Nationality Act governs eligibility requirement for Adjustment of Status (Green Card) in the U.S. It allows an alien to apply for adjustment of status to that of a Lawful Permanent Resident while in the United States if certain conditions are met.
 Such Alien must;

 - Be physically present in the United States.